rahul-gharat/dronahq-docs/docs/ui-builder/visibility-rules-validations.md

 # Rules and Validations

 `Rules`  in DronaHQ is a powerful feature that empowers users to `dynamically manipulate the state` of controls within their applications.
 This capability is achieved by defining rules that respond to specific conditions based on values provided by other controls, keywords, or data queries.
 Using DronaHQ Rules, users can create intuitive and interactive user interfaces by setting up conditional logic.
-When certain conditions are met, the state of controls, such as enabling or disabling, showing or hiding, required or not reqired, set ui state or remove ui state.
+When certain conditions are met, the state of controls, such as enabling or disabling, showing or hiding, required or not required, set ui state or remove ui state.

 `Validation` in DronaHQ Studio empowers developers to ensure the accuracy of data provided by users within input fields.
 This powerful feature enables the creation of `custom validation rules` and allows the display of `personalized error messages` when users submit incorrect or incomplete information.